 I was pretty happy with the generous portion of pork ribs—not to mention; they were fall-off-the-bone tender.
 The wasn’t much resistance as I separated the meat from the bone, brownie points for sure.

 Another item that Han Jia Bak Kut Teh does really well has to be their Braised Pork Trotters (S$9.50 a set).
 While I didn’t have the fortune (and stomach space) to try their famous tek kar, I heard it’s sticky, fatty and downright satisfying.
 These pork trotters are definitely on my bucket list.

-It would be remiss if you didn’t have some sort of barbecued food when at East Coast beach and chicken wings from Ah Wee BBQ Chicken are a must-have.
+It would be remiss if you didn’t have some barbecued food when at East Coast beach and chicken wings from Ah Wee BBQ Chicken are a must-have.

-When everything is wrong with world, somehow a plate piled high with barbecued chicken wings make it a little better.
+When everything is wrong with the world, somehow a plate piled high with barbecued chicken wings makes it all little better.
 These wings come up to S$1.30 with a minimum order of three pieces.
 A little squeeze of tangy calamansi adds just the right touch of acidity.

 These wings were sticky, sweet and savoury, making this is a situation I wouldn’t mind getting my hands dirty for.
 Not to mention, the fact that there were cooked over charcoal adds an irresistible smokiness to these babies.

-To really enhance your experience, I’d say hit it with some calamansi lime and a smidge of Ah Hwee’s winning chilli and you’ll never want for anything else.
-The acid and tanginess from the lime cuts through the richness and fattiness while the chilli gives it that spicy kick.
+To really enhance your experience, I’d say hit it with some calamansi lime and a smidge of Ah Hwee’s winning chilli, and you’ll never want for anything else.
+The acid and tanginess from the lime cut through the richness and fattiness while the chilli gives it that spicy kick.